ShaikhBorhanUddin/USGS-Earthquake-EDA-1900-2025-/README.md

 | **Best For**            | Global & comparative EDA   | Regional seismic focus | Regional hazard studies | Specialized research |
 | **Chosen For Project?** | **Yes**                    | No                     | No                      | No                   |

-The USGS Global Earthquake Dataset provides the broadest, most consistent, and longest publicly available record of seismic activity.
+The [USGS Global Dataset](https://www.kaggle.com/datasets/bwandowando/earthquakes-around-the-world-from-1900-2025/data) provides the broadest, most consistent, and longest publicly available record of seismic activity.
 Its extensive temporal coverage (1900–2025) and standardized global reporting make it ideal for uncovering long-term trends and global-scale earthquake behavior.
 This enables richer insights across both time and geography, supporting research-grade EDA and global visualization.
 Summary of important columns of this dataset is given below.

 | Column        | Description                                                              |
 | ------------- | ------------------------------------------------------------------------ |